pavanscienti/Ecommerce/README.md

 # Ecommerce
-Full Stack React Ecommerce App with strapi payment This contain all the parts but Strapi is to written
+Full Stack React Ecommerce App with strapi payment This contain all the parts but Strapi is to setuped by your own